fani-lab/OpeNTF/readme.md

 **3.2.
 Fairness aware Team Formation**

 While state-of-the-art neural team formation methods are able to efficiently analyze massive collections of experts to form effective collaborative teams, they largely ignore the fairness in recommended teams of experts.
 In `Adila`, we study the application of `fairness-aware` team formation algorithms to mitigate the potential popularity bias in the neural team formation models.
+We support two fairness notions namely, `equality of opportunity` and `demographic parity`.
+To achieve fairness, we utilize three deterministic greedy reranking algorithms (`det_greedy`, `det_cons`, `det_relaxed`).
-For further details and demo, please visit [Adila's repository](https://github.com/fani-lab/Adila).
+For further details and demo, please visit [Adila's submodule](https://github.com/fani-lab/Adila).

 **3.3.1.
 Non-Temporal Neural Team Formation**